Young man taking photo with professional digital camera, focus on hand and lens

-What type of photos do I send with my PR campaign?
+What sort of photos should I send with my PR campaign?

 SOME of my clients ask me, ‘Which image will journalists want with my story?’
 ‘What types of photo does the media use?’
 ‘What’s the best photo to send with my PR campaign?’
 And even, ‘Should I send photos with my press release?’